kam1986/Fasto---IPS-2020/README.md

 - Add the following operators *, /, &&, ||, ~, and not
 - Add boolean values i.e. true, and false

+Comment on implementation:
+general note : I have looked at the implementation (typechecker.fs) of checkBinOp to find out how to check negate and not else copy pasted (all files) with small alterations to the four others.

+Lexer and parser : added the patterns and tokens part (a) needing part (b) Intepreter : added part (a) Done.
+Checked that short circuit works. (line 178-197) TypeChecker

 #### b - document p.
 12
 In the Lexer and Parser do the following.